sami-badawi/shapelogic-scala/docs/knowledge.md

 # Knowledge Representation and Decisions #

 Central to image understanding is knowledge representation and decisions making.
 ShapeLogic Scala need a framework to do both in.
+Preferably light weight.
+This page describe the requirements and list some solutions.

 ## Long Term Goals of ShapeLogic Scala ##